Additional information on transgender

 Also, playing with toys of the opposite sex is much more likely to be a indicator of future

-homosexuality rather than transsexuality.
-Since adult homosexuals are perhaps 1,000 times more common (5% compared to 0.6%) than
+homosexuality rather than a transgender identity.
+Since adult homosexuals are perhaps 8 times more common (5% compared to 0.6%) than

-transsexuals, the toy symptom by itself is probably not an indicator of
+transgender adults, the toy symptom by itself is probably not a good indicator of

 Options available to transgender persons:

 Various forms of counseling have had a zero success rate at converting transgender individuals into cisgender persons.
 A transgender person's mind apparently cannot be changed to harmonize with their genetic

 gender through therapy.
 The only successful treatment found to date to harmonize their mind and body of transgender older youths and adults is the gender reassignment process.
 The full process may involve:

 ||Extensive evaluation and counseling, typically by two psychologists or